 To determine the correlation between dependent and independent variables, one uses Karl Pearson's correlation coefficient.
 Consumer purchasing decisions are used as the dependent variable in this study, while price and advertising are used as the independent factors.
-Without taking moderating variables into account, the connection between dependent and independent variables is shown in the following table.
+Without taking moderating variables into account, the connection the following table.